aurorascharff/rsc-workshop/STEPS.md

 - Kode contact list: extract to property and move await
 - Kode contact button: dont need to mark as use client
 - Kode search component: default full page reload, could be a plain filter but we want to use the url, defaultvalue.
 Concurrent features.
 Prog-enh works.
-- Cache contact: We are refetching the contact because this page is dynamic, lets cache this.
-Show unstable-cache and mention revalidation.
 - Excalidraw tree

 ### BREAK 1